martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 ---
 ### Limitations
 ---
-When searching for maps, Google Maps API needs to be implemented to offer more search options.
+The Google Maps API needs to be implemented to provide more search options.

 Google Maps does not include bus/subway integration results.
-It only shows the options for bus lines.

-The database search needs to include the itineraries of all lines available in the system.
-We need to integrate the STPP application with the State of Pernmabuco's cloud system.
+A database search must include all line routes available in the system.
+We need to integrate the STPP application with the State of Pernmabuco cloud system.

 The application works with sensitive data sent by the ombudsman's servers.
-For this reason, these data will not be available for investigation.
+These data are not available for investigation.
 On the other hand, all legislation can be consulted during beta tests.